noreenzee/Election_Analysis/README.md

 * How many votes were cast in this congressional election?

-There were total 369711 vote cast in the congresssional elections.
+--There were total 369711 vote cast in the congresssional elections.

 * Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-Following is the breakdown of the number of votes and percentage of total votes for each county County Votes:
+Following is the breakdown of the number of votes and percentage of total votes for each county.
+County Votes:

-Jefferson: 10.5% (38,855)
+--Jefferson: 10.5% (38,855)
-Denver: 82.8% (306,055)
+--Denver: 82.8% (306,055)
-Arapahoe: 6.7% (24,801)
+--Arapahoe: 6.7% (24,801)

 * Which county had the largest number of votes?

-Denver had the largest number of votes with 82.8%.
+-Denver had the largest number of votes with 82.8%.

 * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

-Following is the breakdown of the number of votes and the percentage of the total votes each candidate received
+Following is the breakdown of the number of votes and the percentage of the total votes each candidate received.

-Charles Casper Stockham: 23.0% (85,213)
+Charles Casper Stockham: 23.0% (85,213).
-Diana DeGette: 73.8% (272,892)
+Diana DeGette: 73.8% (272,892).
-Raymon Anthony Doane: 3.1% (11,606)
+Raymon Anthony Doane: 3.1% (11,606).

 * Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

-Diana DeGette was the winner who got 272,892 vote with 73.8%.
+-Diana DeGette was the winner who got 272,892 vote with 73.8%.

 # Election_Audit Summary
 Expanding the Election Audit to include voter turnout by county along with candidates results was a smart way to take advantage of the data provided for this challenge.
 The delivered outcomes can be benificial for future election performance, so anyone might properly find resources where turnout is low or demographics are hard to reach.